 Six Sigma Project Charter problem statement has to follow S-M- A-R- T mechanism.

 Let us have a look at an example problem statement.
-You can notice the difference between poorly drafted problem statement and properly drafted problem statement.
+You can notice the difference between a poorly drafted problem statement and a properly drafted problem statement.

 See this problem statement: